javanese-programmer/conveyor-object-detection/README.md

 ![diagram3](https://github.com/javanese-programmer/conveyor-object-detection/blob/main/image/PLCasClient2Annotated.png?raw=true)
 ![diagram4](https://github.com/javanese-programmer/conveyor-object-detection/blob/main/image/PLCasClient3Annotated.png?raw=true)

 Simple processing can be performed.
 For example, with predicted class index data, the PLC can be programmed to turn on I/O indicator lights based on class.
 Programming is done with Ladder Diagram.
-This change can be observed below.
 The changes to the PLC can be observed below.
 More complex processing can be performed as needed.

 <p align="center">
   <img src="https://github.com/javanese-programmer/conveyor-object-detection/blob/main/video/PLC.gif?raw=true" width="600" />